microchip-pic-avr-examples/pic18f16q40-cnano-demo-fw/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # PIC18F16Q40 Curiosity Nano Demonstration Firmware
 The PIC18F16Q40 Curiosity Nano Evaluation Kit is preprogrammed with this project in order to demonstrate some of the key features of the device family.
-This project highlights several of the main peripherals found on the PIC18F16Q40 such as the ADC with Computation (ADCC), the Temperature Indicator module, Configurable Logic Cell (CLC), Non-Volatile Memory (NVM) module, 16-bit Pulse width Modulation (PWM), Universal Asynchronous Receiver/Transmitter (UART), and Timer 1/2 modules.
+This project highlights several of the main peripherals found on the PIC18F16Q40 such as the ADC with Computation (ADCC), the Temperature Indicator module, Configurable Logic Cell (CLC), Non-Volatile Memory (NVM) module, 16-bit Pulse Width Modulation (PWM), Universal Asynchronous Receiver/Transmitter (UART), and Timer 1/2 modules.

 <img src="images/q40-nano.png" alt="MCHP" width="500"/></a>